 To some teenagers, summer means endless amounts of pool time, staying up late, and doing pretty much nothing throughout the day.
 Yet, for Ellie Yeater of Williamstown, WV, it’s the opposite.
 She decided to spend her summer break renovating a 1974 Wilderness camper into her very own “glamper”!

-Usually, glamping includes a framed shelter, where one is set up in a natural environment within the great outdoors, with modern amenities such as a refrigerator and electricity.
+Usually, glamping includes a framed shelter.
+Where one is set up in a natural environment within the great outdoors, with modern amenities such as a refrigerator and electricity.
 It is also within just a few miles from “civilization” like attractions and restaurants.
-In other words, it’s the great American dream, involving luxury camping, air conditioning, fancy linens, cozy bedding, all while avoiding any wild animals.
+In other words, it’s the great American dream.
+It involves luxury camping, air conditioning, fancy linens, cozy bedding, all while avoiding any wild animals.

 According to the teenager’s mother, Lori, Ellie saved up around $500 from birthday money and chores to buy and refurbish a camper.
-Wanting to experience ‘luxury camping’ and vintage trailers, Ellie found the camper in a local ad and bought it for $200.
+Wanting to experience ‘luxury camping’ and vintage trailers, Ellie found the camper in a local ad.
+She then bought it for $200.
 The teenager used the remaining $300 to purchase floor, paint, fabric, and decor for renovations.
 Ellie did have help from her dad with buying the rubber roll for the roof and the wood.

 As soon as they began renovating it, Ellie knew that the camper had to be gutted, cleaned, and repaired before starting with the decorations.
-She decided to learn some simple carpentry skills from her grandfather Lawrence and painted the camper’s exterior in “Mystic Sea” using Anti-Rust Armor for Valspar.
+She decided to learn some simple carpentry skills from her grandfather Lawrence.
+The went on to paint the camper’s exterior in “Mystic Sea” using Anti-Rust Armor for Valspar.
 Throughout the summer, Ellie would collect things she liked for the glamper and find inspiration on Pinterest for the decor.